 A broadway playwright is burning the candle at both ends.
 He is dealing with pressure from a production nearing premiere, a wife who is leaving him, and 5 children 4 of which belong to her.

-Odile is a business executive looking for a new, bigger apartment.
-Her younger sister Camille has just completed her doctoral thesis in history and is a Paris tour guide.
-Simon is a regular on Camille's tours because he's attracted to her.
-Camille has fallen for Marc, and they begin an affair.
+Business executive Odile seeks a new, larger apartment.
+Her younger sister Camille, having completed her doctoral thesis in history, is a Paris tour guide.
+Simon is a regular on Camille's tours as he's attracted to her.
+However, Camille has fallen for Marc, and they begin an affair.
 Nicolas is also looking for an apartment, since he hopes to eventually have his family join him in Paris.

 A misanthropic author, a single mother and waitress, and a gay artist form an unlikely friendship after the artist is assaulted in a robbery.